convexengineering/gpkit/docs/source/index.rst

 GPkit is a Python package for defining and manipulating geometric programming (GP) models.

-Our hopes are to bring the mathematics of Geometric Programming into the engineering design process in a disciplined and collaborative way, and to encourage research with and on GPs by providing an easily extensible object-oriented framework.
+Our hopes are to bring geometric programming into engineering design processes in a disciplined and collaborative way, and to encourage research with GPs by providing an extensible object-oriented framework.

-GPkit abstracts away the backend solver so that users can work directly with engineering equations and optimization concepts.
+GPkit abstracts away solvers so users can work directly with engineering equations and optimization concepts.
 Supported solvers are
 `MOSEK <http://mosek.com>`_